An experience of the "mirror mind" phenomenon in a Mahamudra retreat with Daniel P Brown

 You may listen to his description of the room transcription here on the Guru Viking podcast, starting at minute 9, when they talk about Daniel P Brown who both have experienced.

-Appendix 2: a strange thing about the color blue
+Appendix 2: the color blue

 Recently, since I like the Enneagram, I read the latest book ("Keys to the Enneagram") by A.H.
 Almaas, the creator of the "Diamond Approach".
 I am not an Almaas adept in any sense - he is too lofty for my more rational taste, having based his approach on his particular altered state experience.

 However, I found a reference to the color blue which caught my attention.
+Not that I can do much within it, but it´s interesting.

 Blue signifies an essential quality...
 It is the quality that has to do with spiritual knowing, which is direct knowing—gnosis or jnana.
 Gnosis means the knowing is immediate, where the known, the knower, and the knowledge are one thing—a total nonduality of knowledge.
 This capacity for knowing, whose center is located in the pineal gland at the center of the brain, becomes possible when the blue aspect is integrated.
 It unifies the right and left hemispheres of the brain, and its presence calms the mind, leaving it carefree and open to new and unexpected knowing.
 It is the knowing of Being manifesting specifically as a particular quality of presence.
 (Almaas, A. H..
 Keys to the Enneagram (S.145-146).
 Shambhala.
 Kindle-Version.